flowground/amazonaws-com-dms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateReplicationSubnetGroup
-### Creates a replication subnet group given a list of the subnet IDs in a VPC.
+> Creates a replication subnet group given a list of the subnet IDs in a VPC.<br/>

 #### Input Parameters
 * `Action` - _required_